die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 UPDATE: there would be new hentai in pixiv everyday, and due to discord's arsefockin' ratelimit you'll need days to process pixiv pics if you have 1000+ posts in your tag; so pls use `date` order to post oldest pics first so newly uploaded hentai will be properly processed; otherwise it might be missin' or make other posts missin'

+UPDATE: added another site, but it just worths not mentionin'

 Usage:

 `./futaba.sh [options] cutie cutie_name`